St. Elmo (novel): Female characters

 She wrote in the domestic, sentimental style of the Victorian Age.
 Critics have praised the intellectual competence of her female characters, even though her heroines eventually succumb to traditional values.
-The book opens with a quote attributed to John Ruskin:
+The book opens with a quote from John Ruskin:

 Ah!
 The true rule is —a true wife in her husband's house is his servant; it is in his heart that she is queen.
 Whatever of the best he can conceive, it is her part to be; all that is dark in him she must purge into purity; all that is failing in him she must strengthen into truth; from her, through all the world's clamor, he must win his praise; in her through all the world's warfare, he must find his peace.

 She has been described as an antifeminist.
 In St. Elmo Wilson describes feminists as "unamiable and wretched wives" and calls them the "embittered, disappointed old maids of New England".

 Recent feminist scholars have noted the complexity in categorizing her work, reading the typical marriage themes of the Victorian novel superficially, and giving more weight to the intellectual capability of her female characters.
 Wilson's female characters diverged from the Victorian ideal.
 Of St. Elmo one critic maintained, "the trouble with the heroine of St. Elmo was that she swallowed an unabridged dictionary."
 Wilson's works are considered to fall within the genre of "domestic fiction", and so have never been included in the literary canon because that genre is not considered worth including.

 Women's lives changed in the aftermath of the Civil War, and during the War, they had assumed responsibilities outside the home.
 It is likely Evans had this post-bellum context in mind.
 She herself had worked at a Confederate hospital in Mobile, Alabama over the objections of her male relatives.
 Edna, the heroine in St. Elmo's was responsible and educated.
 Although Edna was not fully confined to the domestic sphere, Wilson's feminine ideal was not the suffragette style of feminism, which did not appeal to all classes of women in 1868.
 Critics, especially modern feminists, have viewed Edna's marriage as a disappointing conclusion to the character's otherwise spirited defense of women's intellect and agency.